Capturing Your First Field Data

 In this tutorial you learnt how to start capturing field data with very little effort, entirely from within Mergin Maps Input.

-You may be wondering how you can survey area features or use your own background maps or scan barcodes.
-These things are all possible but are just covered in later tutorials.
+You may be wondering how you can survey line and polygon features, use other background maps or define the forms.
+These things are all possible with Mergin Maps!